Articles by City & Category

 Here, you can cruise with Shoreline Sightseeing down the Chicago River or on Lake Michigan to see more of the city’s breathtaking architecture.
 Another top attraction is the Centennial Wheel, a 200-foot tall Ferris wheel offering fantastic views of the city.

 Visit These Iconic Landmarks and More With a Ticket Package

-Fitting all of these famous landmarks in Chicago into your itinerary is easy with a CityPASS ticket.
+Fitting all of these famous landmarks in Chicago into your itinerary is easy with CityPASS® tickets.
 Buying a discounted ticket package gets you savings of up to compared to purchasing individual tickets for the city’s top attractions.

 The first step is to choose your ticket package.
-The original CityPASS ticket gets you into five top attractions, many of which are included on this list.
-If your time in Chicago is more limited, the Chicago C3 pass lets you choose three attractions.
+The original Chicago CityPASS® tickets get you into five top attractions, many of which are included on this list.
+If your time in Chicago is more limited, Chicago C3® tickets let you choose three attractions.
 Either way, you’re guaranteed to see several of the most famous landmarks in Chicago!